zae-bayern/GERDPy/README.md

 fields, **Pygfunction** by Massimo Cimmino.
 > 🔗 https://github.com/MassimoCimmino/pygfunction

-The GUI is based on the PySide6 / PyQt6 interface **PyDracula** created by Wanderson M. Pimenta.
+The GUI is based on the PySide / PyQt interface **PyDracula** created by Wanderson M. Pimenta.
 > 🔗 https://github.com/Wanderson-Magalhaes/Modern_GUI_PyDracula_PySide6_or_PyQt6

 # Python Version
- For using GERDPy Simulation Tool, Python 3.7.9 must be used.
+ For using GERDPy Simulation Tool, Python 3.7.9 or a higher version must be used.
+This document will assume Python 3.7.9 is used.
  If not installed, click the link below and install Python 3.7.9.
 > 🔗 https://www.python.org/downloads/release/python-379/

 You may check if Python is added to PATH variable on your System.
 Therefore click 'Start' and search for 'environment variables'.